Eliza Marsden Hassall: Life

 In July 1880, she helped in the formation of the New South Wales brand of the Young People's Scripture Union, and later became secretary of that group.
-After the death of her mother in 1885, Eliza helped to form the Church Missionary Association of New South Wales, which was formally started in July 1892.
-This organization set its own policies and engaged in its own recruitment of missionaries, although its parent group kept the job of placing these missionaries.
+After the death of her mother in 1885, Hassall helped to form the Church Missionary Association of New South Wales, which was formally started in July 1892.This organization set its own policies and engaged in its own recruitment of missionaries, although its parent group kept the job of placing these missionaries.
 The next year, Eliza bought a property called "Cluden", at the intersection of Frederick Street and Church Street in Ashfield, New South Wales, near the local Anglican church.
 After receiving a request from the Church Missionary Association, she established Marsden House (alternately, the Marsden Training Home for Women Missionaries) there, and engaged in the recruitment of new missionaries.
 The first of these recruits, her niece Amy Isabel Oxley, became a missionary to China in 1896.

 Marsden House laid particular emphasis on Biblical studies and geography.
 Eliza herself was the superintendent of the school and the president of the ladies' fund-raising committee.
 It proved quite successful, and in 1898 expanded to permit the training of even more missionaries.
 After a missionary exhibition the following year, Eliza was made an honorary life member of the Church Missionary Society.

 Death and legacy

-Eliza retired from Marsden House in 1903, and moved to a cottage on Charlotte Street in Ashfield, which she also named "Cluden".
+Hassall retired from Marsden House in 1903, and moved to a cottage on Charlotte Street in Ashfield, which she also named "Cluden".
 Roughly three of every four Australian overseas missionaries by this time were women who Eliza had helped recruit and train.
 The Deaconess Institute at Redfern took control of Marsden House and continued in the work of training woman missionaries.

 Eliza died on 26 December 1917, at Coogee and was buried in the churchyard of St. Paul's Church in Cobbitty.
 She is commemorated in the Calendar of saints of the Anglican Church of Australia on 2 January.